web-ui-fw/web-ui-fw/README.md

 * listview controls (declarative, modal control of the appearance of a listview)

-web-ui-fw also includes a custom theme (slightly deprecated, as it was built using the deprecated single CSS file approach).
+web-ui-fw also includes a custom theme (slightly deprecated, as it was built using the outdated single CSS file approach).

 The project is complementary to jQuery Mobile and the components should slot into existing projects.
 In almost all cases, the colours